Estimating the Shannon entropy and (un)certainty relations for design-structured POVMs: Uncertainty and certainty relations for design-structured POVMs

 The following example is the $5$-design with $K=12$ vertices forming an icosahedron.
-The three lower bounds and two upper bounds versus $\lambda$ are shown in Fig. \ref{fig4}.
+The three lower bounds and two upper bounds versus $\lambda$ are shown in Figure \ref{fig4}.
 Of course, allowed changes of the corresponding Shannon entropy are enough limited in their value.
-Closely to the maximally mixed state, the two-sided estimate (\ref{kpotay}) is better than (\ref{kpoche}).
-One the other hand, we see wider region in which the result (\ref{kpotay}) leads to stronger bounds.
+Close to the maximally mixed state, the two-sided estimate (\ref{kpotay}) is better than (\ref{kpoche}).
+Moreover, we see a wider region in which the result (\ref{kpotay}) leads to stronger bounds.
 For states with low mixedness, the left-hand sides of (\ref{kpotay}) and (\ref{kpoche}) are both considerably stronger than the lower estimate obtained from the information diagrams.
-For pure states, the difference between LCh-estimate and ID-estimate is almost $1.4$ of the difference between UCh-estimate and LCh-estimate.
-In other words, ID-estimate is here far from actual entropic values.
+For pure states, the difference between LCh-estimate and ID-estimate is almost $1.4$ times the difference between UCh-estimate and LCh-estimate.
+In other words, ID-estimate here is far from actual entropic values.
 It is insufficient even in comparison with (\ref{kpotay}).
-We could expect this, since ID-estimate uses the index of coincidence (\ref{ic2def}), whereas other estimates take into account five indices of the form (\ref{icsdef}).
+We could expect this, since ID-estimate uses only the index of coincidence (\ref{ic2def}), whereas new estimates take into account indices of the form (\ref{icsdef}) for $s=2,3,4,5$.
 Similarly to the previous examples, all the five curves converge at one point for the maximally mixed state.

 Let us consider also the $5$-design with $K=30$ vertices forming an icosidodecahedron.
-On the average, allowed values of the Shannon entropy are larger in view of increased number of outcomes.
-The five curves shown in Fig. \ref{fig5} curves form a picture quite similarly to the previous example.
+On the average, allowed values of the Shannon entropy are larger in view of an increased number of outcomes.
+The five curves shown in Figure \ref{fig5} curves form a picture quite similar to the previous example.
 The interval $\lambda\in[0,1/2]$ is divided into two approximately equal parts.
 The former is where the two-sided estimate (\ref{kpoche}) gives better results, and the latter is a domain for the use of (\ref{kpotay}).
 As before, for pure states ID-estimate is sufficiently far from optimality.
 In effect, the difference between LCh-estimate and ID-estimate is comparable with the difference between UCh-estimate and LCh-estimate.
 Nevertheless, this distinction is less than in the previous case with $12$ vertices.
-Closely to the mixed states, all the five curves become coinciding.
-Other behavior would indicate an insufficiency of estimates.
+Close to the maximally mixed state, all of the five curves become coinciding.